Spin-polarized transport and quantum phase transitions in one-dimensional superconductor-ferromagnetic insulator heterostructures: Results

 \section{Results}

-We now show the results for the local \((\mathsf{G}_{LL}, \mathsf{G}_{RR})\) and non-local \((\mathsf{G}_{LR} , \mathsf{G}_{RL})\) conductances as functions of the bias potentials (i.e., $V_L$ and $V_R$) and chemical potential \(\mu_\text{BG}\) which, as stated previously, is assumed to be controlled via a back gate potential $V_\text{BG}$.
-Our main goal here is to explore the implications of the abovementioned quantum phase transitions (QPTs) in the transport signatures, for its prospective use in their detection.
+We now show the results for the local \((\mathsf{G}_{LL}, \mathsf{G}_{RR})\) and non-local \((\mathsf{G}_{LR}, \mathsf{G}_{RL})\) conductances as functions of the bias potentials (i.e., $V_L$ and $V_R$) and chemical potential \(\mu_\text{BG}\) which, as stated previously, is assumed to be controlled via a back gate potential $V_\text{BG}$.
+Our main goal is to identify experimental signatures of spin-polarized ABS within the gap and the occurrence of the quantum phase transitions (QPTs) described above.

 As is well-known \cite{Tinkham_Introduction_to_superconductivity}, local and non-local tunneling transport experiments at NS interfaces are suitable tools to explore the electronic structure of quantum devices.
-In our case, the electronic structure of the device is evident in Eq. (\ref{eq:gr_inversion}), where the Green's function $\hat{\mathbf{g}}_{\sigma}^{r}(\omega)$ [and from there to all related quantities entering Eqs. (\ref{eq:conductance_GLL})-(\ref{eq:conductance_GRL})] has maxima at the positions of the eigenvalues of $\mathcal{H}^\text{w}_{0,\sigma}$.
-In particular for the subgap region, tunneling transport is an experimental tool that has been succesfully used to detect the presence of ABS in recent experiments \cite{Vaitiekenas21_ZBPs_in_FMI_SC_SM_hybrid_nanowires, Vaitiekenas22_Evidence_of_spin_polarized_ABS}.
+In our case, the electronic structure of the device originally arises from the poles of the Green's function matrix Eq. (\ref{eq:g0_matrix}) (i.e., the eigenvalues of the Hamiltonian of the isolated system $\mathcal{H}^\text{w}_{0,\sigma}$) which is dressed by the coupling to the normal leads and the coupling to the semi-infinite SE-SC wires via the Dyson's Eqs. (\ref{eq:Dyson_lead}) and (\ref{eq:Dyson_embedding}).
+In particular for the subgap region, tunneling transport is an experimental tool that has been successfully used to detect the presence of ABS in recent experiments \cite{Vaitiekenas21_ZBPs_in_FMI_SC_SM_hybrid_nanowires, Vaitiekenas22_Evidence_of_spin_polarized_ABS}.
 As discussed in these references and in seminal papers (see e.g., Ref. \cite{Sakurai70}), the QPTs occur due to an ABS crossing the Fermi energy, and are associated to changes in fermion parity and total spin $S^z$ in the groundstate of the device.